My overall reaction to the presentation was that it was very

 Mutual of Omaha’s Wild Kingdom (television)

-In this episode a cheetah mother struggles to raise three cubs in Tanzania’s Serengeti.
-She teaches them how to hunt, hide and overall how to be independent.
+this episode a cheetah mother struggles to raise three cubs in Tanzania’s Serengeti.

 Mineral Resources